Every spring, winter leaves evidence behind.

 Movement Is Managed, Not Resisted

-- Cracks remain localized to individual units
+- Cracks remain localized to individual units instead of spreading across the entire surface

 Drainage Is Built Into the System